 Extreme care shall be taken not to overfill the system with refrigerant.

-NOTE: The system manufacturer/installer must respect the charge limitations according to valid standards, such as EN 378.
+NOTE: For applications with A3 refrigerants, the system manufacturer/installer must respect the charge limitations according to valid standards, such as EN 378.

 5.6 Run-in time